textileio/community/docs/hub/app-apis.md

 ### Prepare Identity & Token

-The `Context` module provides a useful set of methods for managing and using developer keys and signatures on the client side, abstracting away some of the complexity of developer key management and communication with Textile's remote Hub gRPC APIs.

-For example, to create a new basic Context that will connect to Textile's remote Hub, you can initialize a Context with all defaults.

-While we're at it, we'll also create a default identity for our user, using the `Libp2pCryptoIdentity` object.
+You can create a basic identity for our user, using the `Libp2pCryptoIdentity` object.
 In practice, you might have your own identity provider, or you might want to use a hierarchical key/wallet or mnemonic phrase to help store a users keys for them.
 Whatever you decide, Textile's generic identity interface should be able to support it.

 ```typescript
 import { Libp2pCryptoIdentity } from '@textile/threads-core'